launchdarkly/openfeature-node-server/README.md

 # LaunchDarkly OpenFeature provider for the Server-Side SDK for Node.js

-This provider allows for using LaunchDarkly with the OpenFeature Node SDK.
+This provider allows for using LaunchDarkly with the OpenFeature JS SDK.

 This provider is designed primarily for use in multi-user systems such as web servers and applications.
 It follows the server-side LaunchDarkly model for multi-user contexts.
 It is not intended for use in desktop and embedded systems applications.